ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 Let's now say that we have two machines for the second phase of the computation (<code>R<sub>1</sub></code> and <code>R<sub>2</sub></code>).
 So how would we decide which machine should handle which key?

 We've answered this question before when we looked at consistent hashing.
-If we take the hash value of the key in the intermediate key/value pair, and then take that value `mod`'ed by the number of machines used in the second phase of the algorithm, then we can guarantee that the same words will always be collated by the same machine.
+If we take the hash value of the key in the intermediate key/value pair and `mod` it by the number of available `R` machines, then we can guarantee that the same words will always be collated by the same machine.

 ![Distributed MapReduce 2](./img/L20%20Distributed%20MapReduce%202.png)